newrelic/centurion/README.md

 $ bundle exec centurion -p radio-radio -e staging -a rolling_deploy
 ````

-####Rolling Deployment Settings:
+**Rolling Deployment Settings**:
-You can set the following variables in your config to tune how the rolling
+You can change the following settings in your config to tune how the rolling
 deployment behaves.
-Each of these would be controlled with `set(:var_name, 'value')`.
+Each of these is controlled with `set(:var_name, 'value')`.
 These can be different for each environment or put into a common block if they
 are the same everywhere.
 Settings are per-project.